 30 days.
 30 prompts.
 30 Words.

-Announcing our April Flash Fiction Challenge!
+Welcome to our 30th Anniversary April Flash Fiction Challenge!

 Down in the deepest of waters, where pages of rejected manuscripts lie as fodder on the seabed, and the white screens of blank documents illuminate a basin dark from words, sit courageous writers polishing their pearls of sentences and paragraphs.
 In commemoration of Writers Victoria 30th Anniversary, we are holding a Flash Fiction Challenge during April that will be exploring these deep waters!
 With prompts recognising the gruelling process of creating pearls from grit and prose from ideas, we have 30 days of prompts and writing.
 Write, submit and share by midnight, every night of April, for your chance to win a Writers Victoria 30th Anniversary tote bag!
 Of these, the most grit-worthy submission will win a free ticket to a workshop of their choice run by Writers Victoria.

-Congratulations to our first week of winners!
+Congratulations to our wonderful winners!

 April 1: GRIT